decentralized-cloud/infra/README.md

 ### Creation and Deployment of local K8s cluster

-Once you run the bootstrap or have acquired all the infrastructure dependencies, you can run the following command to deploy a 3 master 3 slave K8s cluster using the default config provided.
+Once you run the bootstrap or have acquired all the infrastructure dependencies, you can run the following commands to deploy a 3 master 3 slave K8s cluster using the default config provided.

     # Create a cluster named "kind" (by default) using our kind cluster configuration
     kind create cluster --config ./config/default_kind_config.yaml